 There were times while touring the East Fjords that I was reminded of other great coastal drives, like South Africa’s Chapman’s Peak Drive or California’s Pacific Coast Highway.
 It has that same heady mix of wild shore and rugged hinterland – in this case dramatic mountains etched with ancient lava flows – that’s constantly tempting you to pull over and gawk.
 Hugging the crinkle-cut coast, the road joins the dots between a succession of small fishing villages like Seydisfjordur and Djupivogur.
-Each one has a small, characterful hotel or two, making it a doddle – as well as a dawdle – to self-drive through the East Fjords.
+Each one has a small, characterful hotel or two, making it a doddle – as well as a dawdle – to self-drive through this region.

 3. A backdoor to the Highlands

 No visit to Iceland is complete without experiencing the rugged interior – and the East Fjords offers a particularly interesting gateway.
 You can drive yourself if you have a 4WD vehicle, but I joined a guided superjeep safari from Egilsstaðir – one long thrill ride across volcano-pimpled plains right to the edge of the 8,100km2 Vatnajökull icecap.
 To walk up to this brooding monolith in the frozen heart of Europe’s largest wilderness is a thrilling and humbling experience.
 If you book just one excursion in East Iceland, make sure this is it.

 4. Fine food and quirky culture

 Raised on herb-speckled mountain slopes in the East Fjords, Icelandic lamb comes ready flavoured, while freshly caught cod – straight from the fishing boats – just melts in your mouth.
 I also enjoyed superb vegetarian dishes at Vallanes, an organic farm near Egilsstasir.
 Seydisfjordur, meanwhile, has one of Iceland’s best sushi restaurants.
 It’s also the cultural heart of the East Fjords with a thriving arts scene.
 Elsewhere, you can trace the region’s maritime history at some excellent museums.

 5. Some great excuses for slow travel